Konadu-Akwasi-Akuoko/Object-Oriented-Thought-Process/notes/09-building-objects-and-object-oriented-design/README.md

 Composition also helps in other ways, such as making parts interchangeable.
 If all steering wheels are the same, it does not matter which specific steering wheel is installed in a specific car.
 In software development, interchangeable parts mean **reuse**.

 ## Building In Phases

+Another major advantage in using composition is that systems and subsystems can be built independently, and perhaps more importantly, tested and maintained independently.

+To build quality software, you must follow one overriding rule to be successful: Keep things as simple as possible.
+For large software systems to work properly and be easily maintained, they must be broken into smaller, more manageable parts.

+**The architecture of complexity, by Nobel Prize winner Herbert Simon, states that:**

+1. Stable complex systems usually take the form of a hierarchy, where each system is built from simpler subsystems, and each subsystem is built from simpler subsystems still.
+2. Stable, complex systems are nearly decomposable.
+Meaning you can identify the parts that make up the system and can tell the difference between interactions between the parts and inside the parts.
+3. Stable complex systems are almost always composed of only a few different kinds of subsystems, arranged in different combinations.
+4. Stable systems that work have almost always evolved from simple systems that worked.

+The above is 4 rules of building complex systems, and composition is just these 4 rules.
+Here is an analogy.

+Let's say we have a stereo system.
+Suppose the stereo system was totally integrated and was not built from components (that is, the stereo system was one big black-box system).
+In this case, what would happen if the CD player broke and became unusable?
+You would have to take in the entire system for repair, or if not reparable throw it away.
+Not only would this be more complicated and expensive, but you would not have the use of any of the other components.

+Suppose the system is broken into components rather than a single unit and connected together with wires.
+In this case, if the CD player broke, you could disconnect the CD player and take it in for repair.
+(Note that all the components are connected by wires, it's just a matter of connecting and disconnecting).

+The above illustration shows clearly that composition is one of the primary strategies that you, as a software designer, have in your arsenal to fight software complexity.

+## Types Of Composition